Is-Nerens/Nodus/README.md

 # Nodus

-Nodus is a lightweight, high-performance GUI library written in C.
+Nodus is a lightweight, high-performance retained GUI library for C.
-It uses XML templates for layout, CSS for styling, and an HTML DOM-style tree model that can be transformed through code.
+It uses XML templates for layout, CSS for styling, and a DOM-style tree model that can be manipulated with code.

-Nodus is designed for developers who want stylable super performant UI, multiple native windows, and full control over performance and memory.
-The layout engine is flexbox based - it is easy to create reactive UIs.
-Everything is driven by node tags - Foe example: subwindows can be created defining a <window> tag.

-This library is in the very early stages of development.
-The vision is to create a comprehensive but simple UI library that runs on
-Windows MacOS and Linux.
-Nodus will target desktop development as there are shockingly few options out there to create native Desktop apps (especially for the C language).
-Who wants to use QT and c++, gross!
-This library is being developed alongside (and being driven forward by) a secret commercial program of mine that is very UI heavy and demands high performance - the CPU needs to be free to do the real work!
+## Features:
+- XML templates and CSS styling
+- Flexbox layout model for responsive layouts
+- Text rendering using FreeType with support for subpixel rendering, producing sharp text on lower resolution displays
+- Canvas API that supports drawing
+- JavasScript like UI events to detect things liek resizing, mouse hovering, clicks etc
+- Multi-window support is as easy as creating a <window> tag (All child elements of a window will be drawn in that window)

+## Features Still In Development
+- Text inputs
+- Auto scroll behaviour
+- Scrollbar customisation
+- DPI Scalling
+- Expanded canvas API functionality (text, and more tools)
+- XML components: reusable UI components constructed from xml template files
+- Linux and MacOS support
+- Debugging tools
+- Library Documentation

 <br></br>
 Special thanks to Nick Barker for the work he did on the Clay library [Retained-mode rendering](https://github.com/nicbarker/clay?tab=readme-ov-file#retained-mode-rendering)<br>
-He has really woken up the GUI development space.
-<br></br>

-## Features:
-- XML-based UI layout
-- CSS-style styling system
-- DOM-like node tree
-- Event-driven architecture
-- Pure C API
-- Canvas API

 <br></br>

 #### XML Template Example